'Be decent to one another': Veterans, families advise on how to honor fallen servicemembers on Memorial Day

 Jean Denny's husband, Don, was a prisoner of war in the Korean War for more than two years.

-"For 28 months, he was held captive by the Chinese and North Koreans," Jean explained.
+"For 28 months, he was held captive by the Chinese and North Koreans," Jean said.
 Don eventually came home but saw many of his fellow soldiers die during his service.

 Since his passing, Jean keeps Don's memory alive by sharing his story and those of his fallen comrades.